facebookresearch/faiss/README.md

 ## Join the Faiss community

+For public discussion of Faiss or for questions, there is a Facebook public discussion group at https://www.facebook.com/groups/faissusers/

 We monitor the [issues page](http://github.com/facebookresearch/faiss/issues) of the repository.
 You can report bugs, ask questions, etc.

 ## License